RubixML/Server/README.md

 ---
 ### Getting Started
 Once you have trained and fine-tuned a machine learning model for a live system, the next step is to put it into production.
-Rubix model servers expose your trained models as standalone services (such as REST) that can be queried in a live production environment.
+Rubix model servers expose your trained models as standalone services (such as REST) that can be queried in a live environment.

 #### Example
 ```php